Ameliorate/ameilorate.github.io/a/civ/us-im-worse-than-altraiders.md

 in order to easily get back my items tomorow.
 In the next day, I asked meow for my items, and meow gave the excuse that he'd have to discuss it with others.
 The following day and the next few, I asked for my items with either no answer or a negative answer.
-Eventually, I gave Commonwealth and meow an ultamatim: Either give me my items or record themselves throwing my items into lava.
+Eventually, I gave Commonwealth and meow an ultimatum: Either give me my items or record themselves throwing my items into lava.
 I did not want to support Commonwealth after their treatment and punishment for my petty actions in Commonwealth a month ago, so I gave them the option of destroying the items.